K-theory and index theory on manifolds with a proper Lie group action: Index theorems for t-elliptic operators

 One of the differences between the elliptic case (theorem 9.1) and the current t-elliptic one is that the symbol $\sigma_F^{tcl}$ is not a usual symbol of a PDO treated in section 3, although it has many similarities with such, as explained in remark 10.2.
 However, $\sigma_F^{tcl}$ is not continuous in $x$ uniformly in $\xi$, and the construction of the operator out of $\sigma_F^{tcl}$ requires the techniques of both sections 3 and 5.

 In order to deal with $\sigma_F^{tcl}$ along the rotation homotopy that will follow, we will treat the two summands of it differently.
-For example, $\sigma_{N_1}(\sigma_F\hotimes 1\hotimes 1)$ satisfies the conditions of definition 3.7, so this is a symbol of a PDO on the manifold $TX$.
+For example, $\sigma_{N_1}(\sigma_F\hotimes 1\hotimes 1)$ satisfies the conditions of definition 3.5, so this is a symbol of a PDO on the manifold $TX$.
 On the other hand, if the operator $(1-\sigma_F^2)^{1/2}\hotimes \gtf_\Gamma\hotimes 1$ commutes with some other PDO on a symbol level (like $N_1$ or $N_2$), then on the operator level the commutator becomes compact after multiplication by $C_0(X)$.
 This follows from proposition 3.3 (where we take $h=\varphi_x, k=(1-\sigma_F^2)^{1/2}$).
 The conditions of proposition 3.3 are satisfied - see remark 10.2.

-The very specific feature of the t-elliptic case compared to the elliptic case of theorem 9.1 is that $\gtf_\Gamma(x,\xi)$ does not commute well with the operator $\widetilde{\D^{cl}_{X,\Gamma}}$ because these two operators use the same Clifford variables.
-This deficiency of commutation is repaired by the presence of the algebra $C^*(G,C_0(X))$ which essentially provides an additional multiple $(1+\Delta_G)^{-1}$ (where $\Delta_G$ is the orbital Laplacian, the operator with the symbol $1+q_x(\chi)$) killing the non-trivial commutators.
+The very specific feature of the t-elliptic case compared to the elliptic case of theorem 9.1 is that $\gtf_\Gamma(x,\xi)$ does not commute well with the operator $\tilde\D^{cl}_{X,\Gamma}$ because these two operators use the same Clifford variables.
+This deficiency of commutation is repaired by the presence of the algebra $C^*(G,C_0(X))$ which essentially provides an additional multiple $(1+\Delta_G)^{-1}$ killing the non-trivial commutators.
+(Here $\Delta_G$ is the orbital Laplacian, the operator with the symbol $q_x(\chi)$.)

 We will use the rotation homotopy as in the proof theorem 9.1.
-The homotopy of all components of our operator, except $\gtf_\Gamma$ goes as in the proof of theorem 9.1.
-For the homotopy of $\gtf_\Gamma$, we use the rotation homotopy of the Lie symbol of the orbital Dirac operator $\gtD_\Gamma$.
-The variable corresponding to $\xi$ for the Lie symbol will be $\eta$, as in definition 5.6.
+The homotopy of all components of our operator, except $\gtf_\Gamma$, goes as in the proof of theorem 9.1.
+For the homotopy of $\gtf_\Gamma$, we use the rotation homotopy of the $\gtb$-symbol of the leaf-wise Dirac operator $\gtD_\Gamma$.
+The variable corresponding to $\xi$ for the $\gtb$-symbol will be $\eta$, as in definition 5.5.
 The analogous variable corresponding to $\chi$ will be called $\theta$.
-The rotation of the Lie symbol variables will go between $\eta$ and $\theta$.
+The rotation of the $\gtb$-symbol variables will go between $\eta$ and $\theta$.

 Here is an important remark: